Skip to main content

 Add GitHub repo URL for the Render service

-• After that on the next page, type in nodejs-postgresql as the Name of the app, select the Environment as "Node".
+• On the next page, type in nodejs-express-tutorial as the name of the app, and set the language to Node.

 Add a name for the Render web service

-• On the same page, make sure the build command is npm install and the start command is npm start.
+• On the same page, make sure the build command is npm install and the start command is node index.js.
 Also make sure the plan is Free.
-Then click the blue button at the end of the page "Create Web Service"

 Configure build and start command for Render web service

-• It will take a some minutes to build and deploy, you will see an output like the below:
+• It will take a few minutes to build and deploy.
+You will see an output like the one below:

 Render web service deployment successful